Customer Responsibility: Initiatives

 Response to Issues Related to the Food Products Business

-In the food-related business, which is directly linked to consumers, the MC Group is working to address various related challenges through its business.
+In the food-related business, which is directly linked to consumers, MC works to address various challenges through its operations.

 Cermaq Initiatives

-Cermaq (salmon producer), an MC subsidiary, considers the provision of healthy and sustainable food to be its core mission.
-Cermaq has the ambition to produce healthy and nutritious food to a growing world population and play a role in improving the global food system by engaging in multi-stakeholder partnerships.
-Farmed salmon is one of the richest sources of omega-3 fatty acids, which are fundamental for the formation and functionality of the nervous system and known to help lower the risk of cardiovascular disease.
-Food safety remains the highest priority within Cermaq.
-It is also at the core of the expectations of our customers and consumers.
-Ensuring food safety is deeply integrated into the daily operations of key business functions including the farming, harvesting, processing and distribution of farmed salmon.
-Cermaq considers salmon farming as part of the solution to solving the world’s food needs and engages actively in partnerships to build best practice and share knowledge across the food industry.
+Cermaq, a MC subsidiary and salmon producer, considers the provision of healthy and sustainable food its core mission.
+Cermaq aims to produce nutritious food for a growing global population and contribute to improving the global food system by engaging in multi-stakeholder partnerships.
+Farmed salmon is one of the richest sources of omega-3 fatty acids, essential for nervous system development and function, and known to help lower the risk of cardiovascular disease.
+Food safety remains Cermaq’s highest priority and is central to customers and consumer expectations.
+Ensuring food safety is deeply integrated into daily operations across key business functions, including farming, harvesting, processing, and distribution.
+Cermaq views salmon farming as part of the solution to global food needs and actively engages in partnerships to build best practices and share knowledge across the food industry.

 Lawson, Inc., an MC affiliate company, manages and operates convenience stores.
-Lawson is closely connected to consumers within the food products value chain, and conducts the following initiatives.
+Lawson is closely connected to consumers within the food products value chain and undertakes the following initiatives:

-Lawson is committed to supporting healthy and long-lived lifestyles, something which is possible because it is a convenience store that is aspires to be is ‘”close”’ to its customers, and makes them feel confident in the knowledge that there is always a Lawson nearby.
-Lawson has introduced a "Meal Solutions" initiative which aims to provide healthy everyday food.
-This initiative offers a wide range of meals, makes these meals convenient to purchase, and takes into account health considerations.
-Thus, it is highly rated by consumers who want not only quick and easy meals but also to pursue or maintain a healthy diet.
-Additionally, Lawson offers “self-medication support” towards those who are concerned about their own health in order to help customers maintain good health by offering consultation services.
+Lawson is committed to supporting healthy, long-lived lifestyles, an approach made possible by its aspiration to be ”close” to customers and provide confidence that a Lawson store is always nearby.
+Lawson has introduced its "Meal Solutions" initiative, which aims to offer healthy everyday food.
+This initiative provides a wide range of meals, ensures convenience, and incorporates health considerations.
+It is highly regarded by consumers seeking not only quick and easy meals but also options that support a healthy diet.
+Additionally, Lawson offers “self-medication support” for customers concerned about their health, providing consultation services to help maintain well-being.

-Lawson\'s products are labeled with food labels in compliance with the law.
-Lawson is also working to display allergen information on its website for its original products..
-The labeling information is checked internally and by external organizations to ensure customer safety.
+Lawson's products are labeled in compliance with food labeling laws.
+Lawson also works to display allergen information for its original products on its website.
+All labeling information is checked internally and by external organizations to ensure customer safety.

-In order to prevent the sale of alcoholic beverages and cigarettes to those under 20 years of age (the legal age for drinking and smoking in Japan), Lawson displays a notice on the screen visible to customers on the point of sale (POS) cash register explaining that the sale of alcoholic beverages and cigarettes to those under 20 years of age is prohibited.
-At the POS, customers who appear to be under 20 years of age are asked to confirm their age with an ID card.
-In addition to providing regular training for store employees, Lawson displays posters and makes in-store announcements to encourage understanding and cooperation from customers.
+To prevent the sale of alcoholic beverages and cigarettes to individuals under 20 years of age (the legal drinking and smoking age in Japan), Lawson displays a notice on the point-of-sale (POS) screen visible to customers, stating that such sales are prohibited.
+At the POS, customers who appear to be under 20 are asked to confirm their age with an ID card.
+In addition to providing regular training for store employees, Lawson displays posters and makes in-store announcements to encourage customer understanding and cooperation.

-From crime prevention and disaster preparedness to safety measures and children’s health initiatives, there is an ever-increasing expectation for convenience stores to play a broader role in society.
-To meet these expectations, the Lawson Group participates in the Safety Station activities of the Japan Franchise Association, helping to build safe and secure communities and promoting healthy environments for young people.
-Lawson also implements anti-crime measures to combat theft and other crimes, while also supporting women and children who seek safe harbor in-store.
+From crime prevention and disaster preparedness to safety measures and children’s health initiatives, expectations for convenience stores to play a broader role in society continue to grow.
+To meet these expectations, the Lawson Group participates in the Safety Station activities of the Japan Franchise Association, helping to build safe and secure communities and promote healthy environments for young people.
+Lawson also implements anti-crime measures to combat theft and other crimes, while supporting women and children who seek safe harbor in-store.

 Appropriate Food Labeling Initiatives

-When people with food allergies consume an allergen it can trigger anaphylaxis.
-Similarly, consuming large quantities of certain substances can potentially damage one’s health.
-To prevent such problems, the MC Group strives to label its food products in a way that is easy to understand in accordance with applicable laws and regulations.
-To ensure that consumers understand product characteristics and are in a position to make appropriate purchasing decisions based on health and other factors, Mitsubishi Shokuhin Co., Ltd., Lawson, Inc. and other MC Group companies make it a top priority to comply with laws and regulations such as Japan’s Food Labeling Act.
-These companies provide information which is easy to understand from the consumer standpoint such as, warning against underage drinking and drunk driving, clear allergen warnings.
+When people with food allergies consume an allergen, it can trigger anaphylaxis.
+Similarly, consuming large quantities of certain substances can harm one’s health.
+To prevent such issues, MC strives to label its food products clearly and in accordance with applicable laws and regulations.
+To ensure consumers understand product characteristics and can make informed purchasing decisions based on health and other factors, Mitsubishi Shokuhin Co., Ltd., Lawson, Inc. and other operating companies prioritize compliance with laws and regulations such as Japan’s Food Labeling Act.
+These companies provide easy-to-understand information from the consumer’s perspective, including clear allergen warnings and notices against underage drinking and drunk driving.

 Nutritious Product Initiatives

-Offering low-carbohydrate/high protein/fiber-rich breads and sweets as well as Natural Lawson brand products that take into account calorie and salt content.
+Lawson offers low-carbohydrate, high-protein, and fiber-rich breads and sweets, as well as original products that consider calorie and salt content.

-Lawson, an MC affiliate company, offers health-conscious products such as Bran Bread and sweets, which are low-carbohydrate but still delicous, salads that are a good source of protein, and rice balls that are a good source of dietary fiber.
+As an MC affiliate, Lawson provides health-conscious options such as Bran Bread and sweets that are low in carbohydrate yet delicious, salads rich in protein, and rice balls that are a good source of dietary fiber.

 Mitsubishi Shokuhin Co., Ltd. Initiatives